Wouterdek/AutoRefresh/README.md

 # AutoRefresh
-This plugin allows users to get Sublime text to reload files in the editor every x seconds (default 3 seconds) This is useful for monitoring logs which get continuously edited, even while the editor is not in focus.
+Auto Refresh allows users to get Sublime text to reload files in the editor every x seconds (default 3 seconds) This is useful for monitoring logs which get continuously edited, even while the editor is not in focus.

 For example: You are running a fullscreen application and want to view the applications log on a different monitor.